Esthersho/Excel-Amazon-DSA-project/README.md

 1. Data loading and inspection.
 2. Missing variables in the data was identified and handled.
-3. Datawas cleaned and formatted.
+3. Data was cleaned and formatted.

 ### Exploratory Data Analysis

 Data exploration was used to answer questions such as:

 1. How the rating relate to the level of discount of the products.
-2. Categories that have products with the highest discounts Installations
+2. Categories that have products with the highest discounts.

+### Data Analysis

+Installations
 Usage
 Project structure